Troop-364/T364-web/docs/campouts/summer-camp-24.md

 ## Camp Projects

 - Troop 364 built and donated a bat house to the Nature area for woodworking service project.
-- Troop 5364 and Troop 364 built and donated a bench currently located out front of the Medical area.\
+- Troop 5364 and Troop 364 built and donated a bench currently located out front of the Medical area.
+- Repair work on row boats.

 <img src="../images/summer_camp_2024/Birdhouse.jpg" alt="bat house" width="150"/>